A Tribute to Nathaniel Branden

 Great love can happen and does happen.

-If we give up then we don't have to try any more, do we?
+If we give up on love, then we don't have to try any more, do we?
 We don't have to reach for our goal.
 We don't have to put ourselves out there if we give up.

 I say, be honest with yourself about what you really want.
 And if what you want is romantic love, don't give up.